-Interior has also rejected attempts to remove joint and several liability.
+45. Interior has also rejected attempts to remove joint and several liability.
 As it explained, "we cannot support severance of assignor liability" for multiple reasons, including that it "would create a major increase in administrative burden for industry and Government without an appreciable reduction in risk to the Government."
 62 Fed.
 Reg. at 27,950.

-The Interior Board of Land Appeals has likewise rejected attempts by predecessors to evade joint and several liability.
-It has held that "former lessees of an OCS lease are jointly and severally liable for decommissioning obligations related to the lease," so "[w]here at least one lessee has failed to carry out decommissioning, [the Bureau of Safety and Environmental Enforcement] properly orders a former lessee to perform decommissioning."
-Energen Res.
-Corp., 188 IBLA 374, 375 (2016).
+46. Interior's Board of Land Appeals ("IBLA") has likewise rejected attempts to limit joint and several liability for decommissioning obligations.